This review may contain spoilers. I can handle the truth.

 • I hazard to guess what is and isn't the self-reflection of someone I don't know, but as accusations of irresponsibly depicting violence, atrocities, etc. obviously get under Tarantino's skin I couldn't help seeing a very bright light shine on the Manson girl's justification for killing Dalton.
 Moreover I'm hugely impressed with the capitalization of audience awareness herein — read descriptions of the Tate-Labianca murders and tell me the girl's plan to force castration and cannibalism isn't a credible threat, think back on the multitude of groin injuries (cartoonish or not) in Tarantino's oeuvre and imagine he wouldn't go for it.

-• The extent to which he does is astonishing.
-One could argue there's some cowardice in not depicting horrors as they happened, but as in Basterds’ Holocaust-reminiscent climax I found incredible evocation — essentially another Tarantino homage — in violence angrier and more contemptful than is his wont.
-It takes only a moment to recognize the foundation: history has already inflicted its pain.
+• His means to that end are astonishing.
+There have been accusations of cowardice for not depicting horrors as they truly occurred, but as in Basterds’ Holocaust-reminiscent climax I found incredible evocation — a mirror, another Tarantino homage — in violence angrier and more contemptful than is his wont.
+It takes only a moment to recognize the foundation: these things did more or less happen, just not to who we could wish — history has already inflicted its pain.

-• However much it's a reach to say Tarantino has interests in the cosmic, Hollywood's factual futzing crystallized so post-chaos: Rick Dalton stands under the night sky of a cultural landmark he's just rewritten, but a) he won't ever know that; b) he's too myopic about virtually everything to appreciate it if he could.
+• It would be a reach, or at least a real show-your-work proposition, to suggest Tarantino has interests in the cosmic, rendering stronger the shock of Hollywood's factual futzing crystallized so post-chaos: Rick Dalton stands under the night sky of a cultural landmark he's just rewritten, but a) he won't ever know that; b) he's too myopic about virtually everything to appreciate it if he could.
 Cue the spaced-out "Miss Lily Langtry" from The Life and Times of Judge Roy Bean, whose synopsis starts with "Saved from near death..."

 • Fantasy is inherently impotent.
 It's a happy ending for them; we know it's dumb luck.
-The movie ends; the nightmare of August 9, 1969 doesn’t.
+This movie will end; the nightmare of August 9, 1969 will not.